sergioenterprisedb/edb-k8s-workshop/openshift-install.md

 ## Topics

-1. Prepare cluster installation
+1. Installing cluster manually
-2. Installing cluster
+2. Installing the cluster automatically
 3. Cloning the GitOps repo
-3. Create rolebinding
+4. Create rolebinding
-4. Installing GitOps operator
+5. Installing GitOps operator
-5. Setting up the workshop
+6. Setting up the workshop
-6. Final touches
+7. Final touches

-## Installing the cluster
+## Installing the cluster manually
 With the appropriate permissions in AWS (i.e. being a member of EDB-OpenShift-Access in AWS), installing OpenShift should just need: